Cancer Immunology Project Awards

 About this scheme

-Applications will be accepted from scientists, clinicians or health care workers in UK universities, medical schools, hospitals and some research institutes.
-Please note the following considerations:
+- Scientists, clinicians or health care workers from UK universities, medical schools, hospitals and some research institutes.

 - The lead applicant (PI) must be an immunologist who should not have a demonstrated track record in cancer research.

 - Collaborations with cancer researchers/clinicians are strongly encouraged to deliver the project but are not a mandatory requirement.

 If you have a demonstrated track record in cancer, or are a group leader at a CRUK core-funded Institute, you are not eligible to apply for this award as the lead PI, but may act as a co-investigator or collaborator.

 The aim of the scheme is to build capacity in cancer immunology; therefore, if you already have a demonstrated track record in cancer research, our other opportunities in discovery research may be more suitable for your research.

 Your proposal should address key questions in the immunology of cancer.
 Applications can be in any area of immunological research, providing the cancer relevance is clearly articulated in the proposal, including any of the following key areas: